microsoft/psi/README.md

 To learn more about \\psi and how to build applications with it, we recommend you start with the [Brief Introduction](https://github.com/microsoft/psi/wiki/Brief-Introduction) tutorial, which will walk you through for some of the main concepts.
 It shows how to create a simple program, describes the core concept of a stream, and explains how to transform, synchronize, visualize, persist and replay streams from disk.

 A number of small [sample applications](https://github.com/microsoft/psi/wiki/Samples) are also available.
-A good starting point is a sample that illustrates how to capture and synchronize data from a webcam and microphone, which is available both for [Windows](https://github.com/Microsoft/psi-samples/tree/main/Samples/WebcamWithAudioSample) and [Linux](https://github.com/Microsoft/psi-samples/tree/main/Samples/LinuxWebcamWithAudioSample).
+A good starting point is a sample ([Windows version](https://github.com/Microsoft/psi-samples/tree/main/Samples/WebcamWithAudioSample) or [Linux version](https://github.com/Microsoft/psi-samples/tree/main/Samples/LinuxWebcamWithAudioSample)) that illustrates how to capture and process synchronized data from a webcam and microphone.

 The documentation for \\psi is available in the [github project wiki](https://github.com/microsoft/psi/wiki).
 It contains many additional resources, including [tutorials]( https://github.com/microsoft/psi/wiki/Tutorials), and [other specialized topics]( https://github.com/microsoft/psi/wiki/Other-Topics) that can help you learn more about the framework.